Oudwins/zog/docs/docs/schema-types.md

 z.Time().After(time.Now()) // validates time is after now z.Time().Before(time.Now()) // validates time is before now z.Time().Is(time.Now()) // validates time is equal to now

+// Schema Options
+z.Time(z.Time.Format(time.RFC3339)) // If input is a string, it will be parsed as a time.Time using the provided layout. time.RFC3339 is the default
 ```

 ## Complex Types